BuilderIO/builder/examples/vue-nuxt/README.md

 ## Status

-This example uses tnpm run ci:buildhe beta v2 of the Vue SDK.
+This example uses the beta v2 of the Vue SDK.

 Left to implement: